-Example: You hire an individual in July and this individual is unable to provide you with any previous occupational dose history from a previous employer where dosimetry badges were required:
+Example: An individual is hired in July and is unable to provide any previous occupational dose history from a previous employer where dosimetry badges were required:

-- 1. You are to assume the new employee received an occupational exposure of: - 1.25 rem (1250 millirem) for the first quarter (Jan-March) - 1.25 rem for the second quarter (April-June - 2.
-This total of 2.5 rem (2500 millirem) must be reduced from the annual limit of 5.0 rem (5000 millirem) - 3.
+1. Assume the new employee received an occupational exposure of:

+- 1.25 rem (1250 millirem) for the first quarter (Jan-March) - 1.25 rem for the second quarter (April-June

+- 2. This total of 2.5 rem (2500 millirem) must be reduced from the annual limit of 5.0 rem (5000 millirem) - 3.
 For the next two quarters employed by you, the employee must not receive an occupational dose of greater than 2.5 rem

-Note: This is a conservative calculation and diagnostic chiropractic occupational staff is unlikely to receive an exposure of 2.5 rem over two quarters.
+Note: This is a conservative calculation and diagnostic veterinary occupational staff is unlikely to receive an exposure of 2.5 rem over two quarters.
 This should not affect the occupational duties of the employee regarding the use of x-ray equipment.